Ryanwo1/Todo-List/README.md

 # Todo-List
-A basic todo list app made in HTML/CSS/Javascript
+A basic todo list app made in HTML/CSS/Javascript, with the help of webpack.